Best Security Systems Without Monitoring in 2024

 Pricing

-abode offers very affordable home security options.
-How affordable?
+Just how affordable is abode?
 You can get a complete system for just $139.99.
-That’s not a sale price; it’s the everyday retail price. abode’s most expensive kit, the Iota All-in-One, is just $379.99.
+That’s not a sale price; that’s abode’s everyday retail price. abode’s most expensive kit, the Iota All-in-One, is just $379.99.
 You can add an abode Cam 2, which works both indoors and outdoors, for just $60 more.
-(See our abode Cam 2 review for more.)
 That’s $40 cheaper than SimpliSafe’s SimpliCam.

 >> See for Yourself: abode vs. SimpliSafe